 Flexibility – Walking shoes are designed to have soft, flexible soles.
 This allows the walker to push off easily with each step.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Differences between Walking and Running Shoes

 Many people who suffer from arthritis know that it not only occurs in the hands or knees, but is commonly present in the feet.
 The cushioning between the joints breaks down over time due to wear and tear and may cause severe pain.
 The joints become swollen and inflamed, causing the many people experiencing this condition to seek pain relief.
 There are several ways to prevent this ailment, including eliminating any excess weight placed upon the feet, which is accomplished by shedding unwanted pounds.
 If most of your day consists of standing, wearing shoes that fit correctly will help in finding moderate relief in addition to taking over-the-counter pain medications.
 If these remedies are not effective and the pain becomes severe, please consider a consultation with a podiatrist for a proper diagnosis and treatment options.